wagga40/Zircolite/rules/Readme.md

 -  "Suspicious Eventlog Clear or Configuration Using Wevtutil" : **very noisy** on fresh environnement (labs etc.), commonly generate a lot of useless detection
 -  Notepad Making Network Connection : **can slow very significantly** the execution of Zircolite
+-  Rundll32 Internet Connection : can be **very noisy** in some situations